benlubas/.dotfiles/nvim/notes.md

 ## TODO

+- Plugin to open current file/line in web browser
 - Setup Luasnip
 - Commit the default spelling binds to memory to use those and free up `<leader>s` as a prefix for specialized searching.